PrithivirajDamodaran/Gramformer/README.md

 </p>

 # Gramformer
 Text, whether it is human generated or machine generated, suffers from grammatical and typograhical errors.
 It can be spelling, punctuation, grammatical or word choice errors.
-Gramformer is a family of algorithms which can help you detect, highlight and correct above errors.
+Gramformer is a family of algorithms exposes 3 seperate interfaces to detect, highlight or correct grammar errors and you can use them in one or more areas mentioned under the applications section/

 ## Quick Start
 ```python